Visitors and Societies - We are welcoming back societies and visitors

 Societies are most welcome at High Post Golf Club.
 Our golf-day packages can be tailored to your exact requirements from a simple 18 holes golf only package to 18 or 36 holes, including food and drinks.
 We are a COVID-19 Secure establishment, with your and our safety at the forefront of what we offer.
 Please contact the office on 01722 782356 to discuss your requirements.

 Visitors are most welcome to play the course and use the clubhouse facilities any day of the week - subject to the payment of a green fee.
 To avoid disappointment, please telephone the pro-shop on 01722 782356 to confirm availability.
 When arriving at the club, please go to the pro-shop to pay your green fee before play.
-Our course opens for play at 08:00 hours.
+Our course opens for play for visitors from 2pm daily.

 |Full Visitor - 18holes||£50||£50|